You’re Not Alone

 Who Experiences ABL?

 ABL affects both men and women1.
-Studies show that 1 in 5 women over the age of 40 experience ABL2.
-Among these women, 9 out of 10 have small to moderate amounts of leakage3.
-Butterfly is designed to provide secure protection for women who experience light to moderate ABL.
+Studies show that 1 in 5 women over the age of 402 and a similar number of men4 experience ABL.
+9 out of 10 have small to moderate amounts of leakage.
+Butterfly is designed to provide secure protection for people who experience light to moderate ABL.

 Causes of ABL